 With the advent of the new millennium, NASA established a flight program to test new technologies that would enable in the future more unmanned missions within a reduced budget.
 The first of these test spacecraft was "Deep Space 1".

 The smaller the spacecraft, the smaller the launch vehicle can be, and this can significantly reduce the cost of a mission.
-"Deep Space 1" has a new type of communications radio with a mass half of what previous equipments were.
+"Deep Space 1" has a new type of communications radio with a mass half of what previous equipments had.
 Also are very miniaturized two scientific cameras for visible light, another for infrared light, that can detect the composition of different minerals by their colors, and another to study the composition of vapor and dust, in ultraviolet light.
 The four of them can share a single telescope, 10 cm in diameter.
 Another small equipment combines multiple sensors to detect particles such as electrons and atoms nuclei.
 Also are smaller the electric energy distributors, and even the walls of the spacecraft are constructed so as to serve as circuitry plates for various electronics.

 The spacecraft has a high-frequency transmitter that allows that ground antennas smaller than traditional ones be used to receive data.
 It also allows that communications be carried out at high speed, and therefore be short, permitting that several spacecraft could use in succession the same station on Earth.
 To avoid controllers having to regularly monitor the spacecraft to know its health status, it has the capacity to self-diagnose failures.
-It can distinguish minor faults from more serious faults, and even failures that may put the the mission in danger, and decide whether to seek help immediately, or in medium term, or just in long-term.
+It can distinguish minor faults from more serious faults, and even failures that may put the mission in danger, and decide whether to seek help immediately, or in medium term, or just in long-term.
 Radio signals transmitted by this function can be easily interpreted by secondary ground stations.

 In traditional spacecraft each activity is programmed one by one, action by action, instrument by instrument, from Earth.
 "Deep Space 1" receives only general orders on specific objectives of the mission, and its computer autoprograms itself alone, without help, elaborating the sequence of commands to be sent to each of the instruments and other systems.
 This also allows it to act immediately upon noticing any problems or obstacles for the mission, without waiting several minutes, or even hours, for the solution to come from Earth.